 An often undervalued sport and food fish.
 Deep, thick body color is gray to brassy green or yellowish green.
-The body is normally covered with large scales and carp have fleshy barbels on each side of the mouth.
-A large spine is present at the front of the dorsal (top) fin.
-Use worms, dough balls, or other bait and fish on the bottom.
-Carp will give you a good fight, grow to a large size, and can be tasty when smoked.
-There's no limit on how many you can keep.
+The body is normally covered with large: scales and carp have fleshy barbels on each side of the mouth.
+A

 1993; Wt.-32lb-0oz; Couger Elfervig; Lake Powell.